Embrace a skills-based approach to talent planning now to avoid layoffs later

 Layoffs may seem like a quick solution that represents financial responsibility, but these can be devastating to your operations, your employees, and the larger economy that you’re trying to navigate.
 In addition to doing the right thing, thoughtful leaders can pursue solutions to their biggest financial worries that protect both people and businesses.

-Sania Khan is the Chief Economist at Eightfold AI and author of the book Think Like an Economist.
+Sania Khan is the former Chief Economist at Eightfold AI and author of the book Think Like an Economist.
 She previously worked for the U.S. Bureau of Labor Statistics.

 This article originally appeared on Inc. in October.